A Valentine’s Connection

 “If you’re interested, I’d like to invite you to my house for supper tonight?”

 It seemed an odd invitation since we knew each other only by sight.
 I glanced into her cart.
-Pasta, fruit, hamburger, french bread, and salad fixings sealed the deal.
+Pasta, fruit, sausage, french bread, and salad fixings sealed the deal.
 There was no reason to decline, of course.
 I nodded my head.

 “You know where I live?” she asked with the hint of a smile.